seeddisperser/standard-toolkit/.changeset/giant-points-build.md

 "@accelint/design-toolkit": minor
 ---

 A refactor introducing breaking changes for the Tooltip component.
-The structure is noww a light wrapper around the [Tooltip](https://react-spectrum.adobe.com/react-aria/Tooltip.html) implementation.
+The structure is now a light wrapper around the [Tooltip](https://react-spectrum.adobe.com/react-aria/Tooltip.html) implementation.
 Tooltip has been replaced with Tooltip.Trigger and Tooltip.Body has been replaced with Tooltip.
 Reference the [docs](https://gohypergiant.github.io/standard-toolkit/?path=/docs/components-tooltip--playground) for implementation instructions.